alexarnimueller/giraffe/README.md

 Options:
   -d, --delimiter TEXT      Column delimiter of input file.
   -c, --smls_col TEXT       Name of column that contains SMILES.
+  -i, --id_col TEXT         Name of column that contains compound IDs.
   -f, --folder TEXT         Checkpoint folder to load models from.
-  -e, --epoch TEXT          Epoch of models to load.
+  -e, --epoch INTEGER       Epoch of models to load.
   -b, --batch_size INTEGER  Batch size to use for embedding.
-  -n, --n_mols INTEGER      Number of molecules to randomly sample.
-0 = all -j, --n_jobs INTEGER      Number of cores to use for data loader.
+  -n, --n_mols INTEGER      Number of molecules to randomly sub-sample.
+Default: 0 = all -j, --n_jobs INTEGER      Number of cores to use for data loader.
   --help                    Show this message and exit.
 ```